 Designers send drones of models down the catwalks every year sporting leather jackets in all manner of styles, each one varying the cut to the colour; no one ever seems to tire of seeing them!

-In this definitive guide to all things leather, jackety and leather jackety – I am going to instil principles, teach a trend or two and show you how to become the icon of an undying style.
+In this definitive guide to all things leather jackets – I am going to instil principles, teach a trend or two and show you how to become the icon of an undying style.

 The leather jacket claimed its place on the fashion wall of fame in the 1950s.
 It became a piece of Hollywood iconography that soon crossed the pond in all directions.
 The style icons that dared to don it only heightened the staple of all things cool.